Royal College of Emergency Medicine Menu Menu

 Examinations Opportunities

-MRCEM SBA Lead Examiner
+MRCEM Primary Deputy Lead Examiner

-The MRCEM SBA Lead Examiner role at the Royal College of Emergency Medicine (RCEM) ensures the effective development and governance of the MRCEM SBA examinations, maintaining high standards of validity, reliability, and fairness.
-Working closely with the MRCEM SBA Deputy Lead, Chief examiner, examiners, the examinations team, the role involves training Examiners, chairing working groups, leading the MRCEM SBA exam, overseeing standard setting and managing examination materials and maintaining the Theory Item Bank.
-The MRCEM SBA Lead Examiner also represents the College at the examinations committee.
+Working closely with the MRCEM Primary Lead, Chief Examiner, examiners, the examinations team, the role involves training Examiners, assisting with working groups, standard setting and managing examination materials and maintaining the Theory Item Bank.
+The MRCEM Deputy Lead Examiner also represents the College at the examinations committee.

 • A brief covering letter (2 pages max) which demonstrates your suitability for the role in relation to your skills and experience as noted in the person specification.

-• A short CV which demonstrates ways in which you match the requirements of this role noted in the person specification.
+• A short CV which demonstrates ways in which you match the requirements of this role noted in

 Applications will be reviewed against the person specification and successful applicants will be invited to interview.
 Interviews will be remote via Zoom with dates to be confirmed.